 Struggling to find talent in the DC job market?
 Three interview questions to spot cultural fit and prevent turnover

-From dress code to desk configuration, identifying—and hiring—top marketing professionals in DC means finding the right personalities for your office culture
+From dress code to desk configuration, identifying top marketing professionals means finding the right personalities for your office culture

-Whether it’s an open office with a bar cart or a series of cubes filled with suits, professionals looking for new marketing and communications job opportunities in D.C. will find that workplace culture has something for just about everyone.
-For Washington companies, that means selling who you are to prospective employees can mean the difference between a successful, long-term hire and someone who is miserable on day one.
+Whether it’s an open office with a bar cart or suits in cubicles, there is a workplace culture for everyone.
+For Washington companies, that means selling who you are to prospective employees.
+It can mean the difference between a successful, long-term hire and someone who is miserable on day one.

 D.C.’s collective office culture used to have a pervasive government feel—navy suits, hierarchy and proximity to power ruled.
 Now, due an increasingly diverse mix of professional services and tech firms as well as associations and nonprofits, the region boasts a wide variety of office types and workplace styles.